- GARDEN TIPS

 - LANDSCAPE DESIGN

-Spend any time outside the city on either side of the Cascades, and you will probably encounter the common native Snowberry, Symphoricarpos alba.
-For that matter, time spent in some urban parks and natural areas would also find you in the company of this easy-going, carefree native shrub.
+Spend any time in the woods on either side of the Cascades, and you will probably encounter our native Snowberry, Symphoricarpos albus.
+It’s also becoming a familiar sight in many urban parks and natural areas, as it is an easy-going, carefree native shrub.

-The other bird-attracting feature, and likewise this plant’s most attention-getting time of year is when the namesake white berries make their appearance.
-Starting in the fall when they appear amongst the leaves, the shrub really takes center stage after leaf-drop, when the stems are festooned with the white pearls throughout the winter.
-Birds are attracted to the berries, it’s true, but it is also true that the Snowberry’s fruit is not their first favorite choice -- so that means the shrub can be an attractive feature in the garden through the winter and also then food available for the birds in the leaner times of late winter.
+Birds are attracted to the berries, but it is also true that the Snowberry’s fruit is not their first favorite choice -- so that means the shrub can be an attractive feature in the garden through the winter and also then available food for birds in the leaner times of late winter.

-(Be aware that there is a minor toxicity to humans associated with Symphoricarpos berries –not considered dangerous or deadly, but can cause degrees of stomach upset, so not for snacking by humans)
+(Be aware that there is a minor toxicity to humans associated with Symphoricarpos berries —not at all considered dangerous or deadly, but can cause degrees of stomach upset, so not for snacking by humans)

 Sign up and get 25% off pottery